AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 <img width="1246" height="153" alt="single_ch_clean" src="https://github.com/user-attachments/assets/e51c14dc-20fa-4762-9f91-1c771b94463c" />

 **Fraction_of_contaminated_signal** is the ratio between the duration of time intervals labeled as anomalies (and subsequently removed) and the total length of the signal.
-The other columns represent the results of two proposed channel selection GSPT offers.
+The other columns represent the results of two proposed channel selection GSPT offers: is_noise is obtained by Monte Carlo surrogate based selection and the other three by the DF consistency method (see next section, **Channel and recording selection** for more details on these methods).

 Analogously, the **Instantaneous_curves** output file summarizes the channel reliability status based on these selection criteria at the beginning of the dataset